-1. Stroll Skopelos Chora.
-Your acquaintance with the amphitheatrically built town over the port, the picturesque town of Skopelos, is one of the most basic must-dos on the island.
+1. Stroll Skopelos Town.
+Your acquaintance with the amphitheatrically built Skopelos Town over the port, the picturesque town of Skopelos, is one of the most basic must-dos on the island.
 White houses, traditional corners, colorful flowers, uphill cobbled alleys, and small churches that are scattered around the region are the images that will be captured forever in the memory of your mind.

-3. Visit Skopelos Folklore Museum.
-Take a look back at the past and learn about the history of the island's tradition, making a stop at the Skopelos Folklore Museum, housed in Chora, in a restored mansion of the last century.
+3. Pay a visit to the Skopelos Folklore Museum.
+Take a look back at the past and learn about the history of Skopelos' tradition, making a stop at the Skopelos Folklore Museum, housed in Skopelos Town, in a restored mansion of the last century.
 Here, folk art and handicraft collections, household items, and a variety of local traditional costumes are on display for you to see.

 7. Go for a ride in a carriage.
 For those of you who are incurably romantic, a ride along the port of Skopelos is considered imperative.
 The sea breeze in combination with the summer mood, the idyllic atmosphere, and the illuminated setting create the perfect setting for an amazing time.

-9. If you are in Skopelos and you have several days at your disposal to definitely cross across by boat to Alonissos, as a one-day excursion.
+9. If you are in Skopelos and you have several days at your disposal, it is the perfect opportunity to visit the nearby Greek islands.
+We highly suggest you take the boat to Alonissos and enjoy a one-day excursion.
 It is incredibly worth taking a taste of the amazing beaches of Alonissos.

 10. As much as you love relaxation, maybe it would be worth spending a day touring places that are directly related to Greek culture.
-In Skopelos, you will find the Folklore Museum in Chora, while if you love Greek poetry you should not miss your visit to the house museum of the famous Greek poet of the so-called generation of the '20s, Pavlos Nirvana.
+In Skopelos, you will find the Folklore Museum in Chora, while if you love Greek poetry you should not miss a visit to the house-museum of the famous Greek poet of the so-called generation of the '20s, Pavlos Nirvana.

 Skopelos' seaside tavern - credits: arttable.gr

-The cuisine of the island consists of a wide variety of dishes, which highlight all the fresh Greek products that thrive there.
+The cuisine of the island consists of a wide variety of traditional Greek dishes, which highlight all the fresh Greek products that thrive there.